humblemillz/Practice-learning/README.md

-My readme for my practice and learnings
+My readme for my practice and learningss